mahim23/Movies-and-TV/README.md

-# Movies App
+# Movies and TV

-A Web-app to make the hassle of finding a good movie or TV series easier.
+A Web Application to make the hassle of finding a good Movie or TV-series easier.

-This repository has the code for the front-end of the app.
+This repository contains the code for the front-end of the app.
 The back-end can be found at [Movies and TV backend](https://github.com/mahim23/Movies-and-TV-Backend).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version `1.6.8`.

 ## Development server